 The big day trader moment comes early: Mabuse's agent looming like a spectre over the Berlin stock exchange, kidnapping briefcases to drive stocks down and then releasing them to drive them back up.
 The timeliness is never far off, but now, more than ever, it's hauntingly relevant.
 America's credit rating has plummeted!
 Mein Gott!
-We're not far off from that Expressionist moment of post-WW1 Weimar Berlin, where the mark was devalued and everything and everyone was for sale, and Americans went over to celebrate how far their dollar could get them.
-Don't forget that the Great Depression was far away yet, in 1922, Berlin was the epitome of decadence and world-weary despair.
+We're not far off from that Expressionist moment of post-WW1 Weimar Berlin when the mark was devalued and Americans went over to celebrate how far their dollar could get them thus birthing the era of Weimar decadence.
+Don't forget that the Great Depression was years way, partying was in high effect and blonde prostitutes cheaper by the dozen.

-The recent bouncing of our national worth along the stock exchanges of the world has a lot to do, in my opinion, with the day traders, guys who think they're actually doing something important with their lives by their slot machine-like hunkering over the E*Trade accounts...
-Mabuse Lites, (with a crisp bold taste).
-The type of guys who wear khakis and high five a lot, so their beer ads claim.
-They must still be out there, but they're not the true Mabuses anymore.
+The recent bouncing of our national worth along the stock exchanges of the world has a lot to do, in my opinion, with the day traders who think they're actually doing something important with their lives by their slot machine-like hunkering over the E*Trade accounts, guys who wear khakis and high five a lot, so their beer ads claim.
+They must still be out there, but they're not the true Mabuses.
 They got took by the master behind the scenes, the sneaky pete conservatives who deliberately shorted the market for their own sinister agenda.
 They sold out their own country in a lemming stampede.
 The less self awareness they have, the easier they are fleeced, according to Mabuse's supernatural theology.
-It's in clinging to the illusion that you are normal, a 'regular guy' that you befoul the world by funneling the treasure you never knew you had into the pockets of criminal cartels.
+It's in clinging to the illusion that you are normal, a 'regular guy,' that you befoul the world, funneling the treasure you never knew you had into the pockets of criminal cartels.

 Lang hated the common man as much as anyone and you can see him siding with the sinister cash-hungry Mabuse during this stock sequence.
-You could probably stop watching, for awhile, right after the poker game that follows (scored by my ipod to Jacques Brel and Serge Gainsbourg's La Chanson de Prevert) as I did, and then watch again later, in 20 minute chapters of your ipod's choosing, but even as strictly a random collage of great expressionist images Mabuse is awesome.
-Weimar evil had seldom looked so inviting, so artsy, so terrifyingly expressionist, and Lang never seemed to be having as much fun as here, venting cobra venom with the mechanical cool of a cuckoo stock ticker.
+You could probably stop watching, for awhile, right after the poker game that follows (scored by my ipod to Jacques Brel and Serge Gainsbourg's La Chanson de Prevert) as I did, and then watch again later, in 20 minute chapters of your ipod's choosing, but even as strictly a random collage of great expressionist images MABUSE is ever-awesome.
+Weimar evil has seldom looked so inviting, so artsy, so terrifyingly expressionist, and Lang never seemed to be having as much fun as he is here, venting cobra venom with the mechanical cool of a cuckoo stock ticker.

 Thanks to Lolita Kane's awesome blog post.